The Argument for God from Experience: What is Tacit Knowing?

 The larger point I am attempting to make here is that there exists a (vital) dimension to our lives where we intuit things we cannot put into words, and those things are no less real.

-1. Scientific discover (as we allow intuition to guide hypothesis)
+1. Scientific discovery (as we allow intuition to guide hypothesis)

 2. Artistic expression (as we feel the rhythms needed to guide the next brush stroke)